Wa-wa-wa-wa walking . . .

 “I have a familiarity” Heinz explains, “with calmatives, my father a medical man.
 I’ve devised a formula that renders a head-strong brat relatively reasonable.
 I do not administer it at present.
 Her mother, forced to deal with the girl in her natural state during our recent romp, is reminded of the miracle I have wrought.”

 He taps his forehead.
 “Having achieved a good outcome with my disorderly pupil, I wondered what effect it might have on rats.
 When I heard you were on your way to us, I said – aha! – the final piece to the puzzle.
 Your reputation, the town has gone for it hook, line and sinker.
-Someone is going to connive these imbeciles out of their savings, why not us?”
+Look, someone is going to connive these imbeciles out of their savings, why not us?”

 “Three!” corrects a party below, unmistakably aggrieved.